AllisonBolen/LinearAlgebra/Assessments/Assessment3/A3InClassQ1.md

 * Yes, 55 < 125/2.
 C. How much additional profit (if any) could John and Jane expect if they had an additional 10 workers?
-* If they hired an additional 10 workers their total workers would be 110 and their profit would go up by 25*10 because the shadow price of a worker is 25 per worker they would gain 250 in profit.
+* If they hired an additional 10 workers their total workers would be 110 and their profit would go up by 25*10 because the shadow price of a worker is 25 per worker they would gain an additional 250 in profit.
 D. For parts 5a and 5b, what is the maximum John and Jane could rent/purchase and still have the same optimal basis?
 Using the final tableau that they computed you cant determine how